PokemonAutomation/ComputerControl/Wiki/SetupGuide/README.md

 However, it needs to be a *regular* Nintendo Switch that can be docked with HDMI video output.
 You cannot use a Switch Lite.
 We need the video output for the computer to see your Switch.
 Unfortunately you cannot just point a camera at the Switch Lite's screen since that comes with too much loss of quality.
 (Even if this worked, it's bad idea anyway since 24/7 gameplay will burn out the screen.)

+**Switch 2:**

+Yes, we support the Switch 2!

+Partial support for Switch 2 began with version 0.54 for wired controllers only.
+Full support (including ESP32 wireless) began with version 0.56.

 ### Video Capture Card (the computer's eyes)